Code-Institute-Submissions/Central-Leisure-Club/README.md

 <h2>Media</h2>
 <p>All photos of the gym and swimming pool were taken by myself.
 The photos regarding the Christmas Opening times,
-the special membership offers were taken from their facebook page (permission given).</p>
+the special membership offers were taken from their facebook page (permission given by leisure centre manager).</p>

 <h2>Acknowledgements</h2>